Two House Chronicles

 “The nation Israel cannot restore itself, for it is sinful.
 But the Servant—who is Jesus Christ, the true Servant of Israel—can restore the nation Israel and bring blessings for the nations.
 Thus, this passage teaches that Jesus will restore the nation Israel and bring light to the nations.
 He will also restore Israel to her land (Isa 49:8).
 The presence of the true Israelite, Jesus, does not mean that the people of Israel lose their significance.”36

-“Thus saith the LORD, the Redeemer of Israel, and his Holy One, to him whom man despiseth, to him whom the nation abhorreth, to a servant of rulers, Kings shall see and arise, princes also shall worship, because of the LORD that is faithful, and the Holy One of Israel, and he shall choose thee.”
-Isaiah 49:7
+And he said, It is a light thing that thou shouldest be my servant to raise up the tribes of Jacob, and to restore the preserved of Israel: I will also give thee for a light to the Gentiles, that thou mayest be my salvation unto the end of the earth.
+Thus saith the LORD, the Redeemer of Israel, and his Holy One, to him whom man despiseth, to him whom the nation abhorreth, to a servant of rulers, Kings shall see and arise, princes also shall worship, because of the LORD that is faithful, and the Holy One of Israel, and he shall choose thee.
+(Isaiah 49:6-7)

-In Isaiah 49 Zion cries “The LORD hath forsaken me, and my Lord hath forgotten me,” which represents Ephraim (verse 14).
-Zion/Ephraim is seen by the prophet as, “desolate, a captive, and removing to and fro,” in exile until Zion begets children to replace the others she lost to her captors (verses 17-20), which corresponds to Hosea 2 and Zechariah 11 were Ephraim is redeemed, multiplied and then sown in the earth; the latter conveyed in Isaiah as the children declaring, “This place is too small for us; give us more space to live in.”
-Isaiah 49:20 NIV.
-This corresponds to the fulfillment of the promise of fecundity in Genesis 48:19, 49:22 and Zechariah 10:8-9, that the nation/tribe of Ephraim would, “become a multitude of nations.”
-The blotting of sin, “once for all”, redeems Ephraim/Zion and the fulfillment of the promise of fecundity is witnessed by the children who need space in Isaiah 49 and this parallels the, “wife of youth,” that was refused in Isaiah 54:6, who is prophesied to, “break forth on the right hand and on the left,” and inherit the Gentiles (verses 1-2).
+In Isaiah 49 Zion cries “The LORD hath forsaken me, and my Lord hath forgotten me,” which represents Ephraim (Isaiah 49:14).
+Zion/Ephraim is seen by the prophet as “desolate, a captive, and removing to and fro” in exile until Zion begets children to replace the others she lost to her captors (vv.
+17-20), which corresponds to Hosea 2 and Zechariah 11 were Ephraim is redeemed, multiplied and then sown in the earth; the latter conveyed in Isaiah as the children declaring “The place is too narrow for me; make room for me to dwell in” (Isaiah 49:20 ESV).
+This corresponds to the fulfillment of the promise of fecundity in Genesis 48:19, 49:22 and Zechariah 10:8-9, that the nation/tribe of Ephraim would “become a multitude of nations.”
+The blotting of sin, “once for all” (Hebrews 10:10), redeems Ephraim/Zion and the fulfillment of the promise of fecundity is witnessed by the children who need space in Isaiah 49.
+This parallels with the “wife of youth,” that was refused in Isaiah 54:6, who is prophesied to “break forth on the right hand and on the left” and inherit the gentiles (Isaiah 54:1-2).
 Paul cites Isaiah 54:1 in Galatians and connects the desolate “wife of youth that was refused” in Isaiah 54 with Jerusalem above, the mother of those who avow Christ, the Church, to include Jew and Gentile.

-“But Jerusalem which is above is free, which is the mother of us all.
+But Jerusalem which is above is free, which is the mother of us all.
 For it is written, Rejoice, thou barren that bearest not; break forth and cry, thou that travailest not: for the desolate hath many more children than she which hath an husband.
-Now we, brethren, as Isaac was, are the children of promise.”
-Galatians 4:26-28
+Now we, brethren, as Isaac was, are the children of promise.
+(Galatians 4:26-28)

 “It is clear, Peter, an apostle who was specifically called to minister to the Jews, is writing a letter to encourage Jewish believers who are in the diaspora.
 It makes no sense to speak of Gentile Christians as aliens living in Gentile nations.
 It makes good sense to speak of Jewish believers as aliens living in Gentile lands who had likely been there since their dispersion by the Assyrians and Babylonians.”38